Data integrity checks

 Type

-These types were created but have no sub types or associated data.
-Maybe they originate from the first install or were never used.
+The types listed here have no sub types or associated data.
+They might have been pre-installed or were created and then never used.

-Annotations that are linked to an entity, but where the file and the entity doesn’t have a connection are listed here.
+Annotations that are linked to an entity, but file and entity themselves are not linked are listed here.
 There are three options to proceed:

-• Relink entity: Add a link between file and entity
+• Relink entity: Adds a link between file and entity

 • Remove entity: Removes the entity from the annotation